ynotstartups/notes/notes/ideas.md

 - Thinking, Fast and Slow
   - To understand my mind
 - Guns, Germs, and Steel: The Fates of Human Societies
+- Drive: The Surprising Truth About What Motivates Us
+  - To learn about motivations

 **Fictions**